Castledawson

 Castledawson is a village in County Londonderry, Northern Ireland.
 It is mostly within the townland of Shanemullagh (from Irish an Seanmhullach 'the old hilltop', IPA:[ˈanˠˈʃanˠˌwʊl̪ˠəx]), about four miles from the north-western shore of Lough Neagh, and near the market town of Magherafelt.
-At the 2011 Census it had a population of 3,293.
+In the 2011 census, it had a population of 2,289.

 History

 The village sits on the River Moyola and was originally called "Dawson's Bridge".
 The bridge that crossed the river here was once the largest single span stone bridge in Ireland.
 The village was named after its 'castle' (actually a large manor house) built by Joshua Dawson in 1713.
 He was Chief Secretary for Ireland and founded the village in 1710.
 The Dawson estate, Shanemullagh, shares its name with the original townland name.
 The Dawson family also founded Christ Church, on the edge of that estate, in the early 18th century.

 On 29 June 1912, a large group of Ancient Order of Hibernians members, allegedly drunk after having held a parade, clashed with a party of Presbyterian Sunday School children in Castledawson, who were returning from their annual excursion, in what became known as the Castledawson Incident.
 The prominent Presbyterian reverend James Armour laid the blame for the incident on alcohol and "the mad Orangemen of the locality," who he believed may have set up the incident.
 The response to this incident saw rioting in Belfast that resulted in roughly 2,000 Catholic shipyard workers and 500 Protestant Home Rulers being violently driven from their jobs at the Workman and Clarke shipyard.

 In March 1922, during the Irish War of Independence, the Irish Republican Army shot dead an off-duty Special Constable while carrying out a bomb attack on the Moyola Bridge at Castledawson.

 In 1943, Nestlé built and opened a factory that made sweetened condensed milk.
 However, it was closed in the 1970s.
 Today it is the home of the award-winning Ditty's Bakery and Moyola Precision Engineering, a noted innovator of aerospace components.

 The River Moyola is popular with anglers and has managed stocks of salmon (but also has perch, eel, trout, bream and pike).
 Dominating the horizon to the south-west of the village is a dramatic ráth.